Available Fellowships

 Fellowship Overview

-The St. Joseph Operational Stress Injury Clinic at the Department of Psychiatry, Western University in London, Ontario, offers a 6-to-12-month clinical fellowship.
-This program is designed for psychiatrists who have completed their psychiatry residency and are seeking additional training in military-related PTSD and other work-related psychiatric conditions.
+The St. Joseph Operational Stress Injury Clinic in the Department of Psychiatry at Western University in London, Ontario, offers a 6 to 12 month part-time clinical fellowship (2 days per week).
+The program is designed for psychiatrists who have completed their psychiatry residency and are seeking advanced training in military-related PTSD and other work-related psychiatric conditions.

 Fellowship Highlights

-• Research Excellence: Engage with the MacDonald Franklin OSI Research Centre, a leader in military and veteran mental health research.
-Participate in research initiatives, present findings on various platforms, and contribute to influential publications, refining your research skills and knowledge of advanced methodologies.
+• Research Excellence: Engage with the MacDonald Franklin OSI Research Centre, a leading centre in military and veteran mental health research.
+Fellows may participate in research initiatives, present findings, and contribute to scholarly publications.

 Learning Objectives

-1. Master Military and Veteran Cultural Competence: Develop a deep understanding of military and veteran culture to enhance trauma-informed psychiatric care.
+1. Develop strong understanding of military and veteran cultureto support trauma-informed psychiatric care.

 How to Apply